hashicorp/terraform-website/content/source/docs/enterprise/api/plan-exports.html.md

 -> **Note**: These API endpoints are in beta and are subject to change.

 Plan exports allow users to download data exported from the executable plan of a Run in a Terraform workspace.
 Currently, the only supported format for exporting plan data is to generate mock data for Sentinel.
-We may support additional formats in the future.

 ## Create a plan export